microsoft/ai-developer/Labs/lab-04.md

 # **Exercise 4**: Import Plugin using OpenAPI

-### Estimated Duration: 25 minutes
+### Estimated Duration: 25 Minutes

 This hands-on lab explores the integration of OpenAPI with Semantic Kernel to enhance AI-driven applications.
-Designed for developers new to API orchestration, the lab guides you through leveraging OpenAPI specifications to dynamically load external services as plugins.
-You will learn how to import the provided WorkItems API as an OpenAPI plugin, enabling seamless interaction through AI-driven prompts.
+Designed for developers new to API orchestration, the lab guides you through leveraging OpenAPI specifications to load external services as plugins dynamically.
+You will learn to import the provided WorkItems API as an OpenAPI plugin, enabling seamless interaction through AI-driven prompts.
 By the end of this lab, you will understand how OpenAPI simplifies API integration, reduces manual coding, and enhances the automation of external service calls.

 ## Objectives
 In this exercise, you will be performing the following tasks: